 Fishing is permitted in a joint permit area that covers about 8,000 hectares along Espoo’s shoreline and around the outdoor recreational island of Bylandet in Kirkkonummi.
 Tens of thousands of sea trout and common whitefish fry are annually released into these waters.
 Special provisions concerning fishing will be sent to you as an attachment to the fishing permit.

 - the Fishing Association of Lake Bodominjärvi (website in Finnish)

 Fishing (including pike, pikeperch, perch, burbot, eel; replenished populations of common whitefish and lake trout)

-Fishing permits: Lake Bodominjärvi: EUR 4/day and EUR 20/year
+Fishing permits: Lake Bodominjärvi: EUR 4/day for residents and shareholders, EUR 6/day for others.
+EUR 20/year

 Permits are sold at the café/restaurant of the Oittaa outdoor recreation area.
 Alternatively, you may pay the permit fee directly to the following bank account: FI31 4055 4720 0715 03.

 According to the Animal Welfare Act, animals must be treated well and no undue distress may be caused to them.
 A fish must be killed as painlessly as possible, as soon as it is caught.
 Further information about responsible fishing: www.vapaa-ajankalastaja.fi/vastuullinen (in Finnish).